jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Invisible condition, what is the *Attacks Affected* effect?
+What is the Invisible *Attacks Affected* effect?
 Back: Attack rolls against the creature have Disadvantage and its attack rolls have Advantage unless it can somehow be seen.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1770081819978-->